cllaadd/mygameslist/journals/claudia_harrison.md

 Finished up backend and started thinking about how we want our fornt end to look, using the wireframes for reference.
 We are thinking of ammending our account model to include a boolean field for public vs private accounts so that if a user doesn't want their lists or profile to be seen by others, they can set it as private.
 We're also considering making a company detail page that the game detail page links to.
 The first thing we need to get working is the search bar for the games database.

 1/18/2023
 Worked on front end authentication and completed login/logout pages.
-Still having issues iwht sign up.
-Figured out how to check whether a user was logged in or not by looking at the storage and checking whether a token was cached.
+Still having issues with sign up.
+Figured out how to check whether a user was logged in or not by looking at the storage and checking whether a token was cached in the storage tab of the devtools for firefox.

 1/19
+Finally got sign up working.
+Chris has started on some of the syling of the website and the navbar.
+He incorporated the logo in and it looks great.
+Trying to get all the functional components done first now that front-end authorization is done.
+We split it up so that Chris is doing the homepage and CSS, I am working on the games and users list pages, Garrett is doing the game detail page and Brian is doing the user detail page.

+1/20
+I'm deciding whether to do the game list view as cards or a regular list.
+I think cards would be cooler but I'm less confident with them.
+Getting the objects on the pages positioned where I want them always feels like the hardest part.

+1/23
+I got a functioning my game list list page, using the template from the appoinment list page i made for project beta.
+Hopefully I can make this one look a little better and incorporate some modals or something.
+The hardest page will definitly be the MGL detail page where the actual lists are managed so maybe I shouldn't have saved it for last.
+React feels better the second time around but there's still a lot I'm not grasping.